client9/client9-website/projects/libinjection/index.md

 * No memory allocation
 * No threads
 * Stable memory usage (approximately 500 bytes on stack)
-* 1000 lines of code (plus a few kiobytes of data)
+* 500 lines of C code (plus a few kiobytes of data)

 It is based on lexical analysis of SQL and SQLi attempts and does not use regular expressions.